What if you had someone in your life that really got you?

 - Health and fitness

-- Marriage – Although it’s important to note here that this is not replacing your relationship with your husband.
+- Marriage – Although it’s important to note that an accountability partner is not replacing your relationship with your husband, I’m simply recommending someone who can positively help you in difficult times, who will pray on your behalf and someone who shares in the celebrations of your marriage.
 You should never share anything ugly or derogatory that would make your husband embarrassed or ashamed.
-I’m simply recommending someone who can positively help you in difficult times, who will pray on your behalf and someone who shares in the celebrations of your marriage.

 - Personal Finance – Perhaps you’re wanting to become debt-free.
 Find someone who is wanting to take that journey with you.
 You can hold each other accountable for making sure that you’re not spending money on things you don’t need.
 Someone to call when you’re feeling weak and will talk you down from splurging on that pair of shoes that would go with that gorgeous blue dress in the closet.